+To sum it up, leverage your connections to put you in touch with potential employers (or at the very least, provide you with a glowing letter of recommendation).
 Even with a big network, it can take some time to get the word out and for the opportunities to come in.
 In the meantime, here are some other moves to consider.

 “Laid-off tech workers need to differentiate themselves from the herd,” James said.
 “If I were laid off right now, I'd probably dive into contributing to open source projects and making free books and online courses about computer security and application performance.
 And when the economic dust settles, hopefully, that body of work would be a differentiator.”

+Now is a good time to learn new in-demand skills.
 In a recent survey, 89% of IT managers said they had trouble finding enough machine learning, artificial intelligence, and blockchain talent.